 State Route (SR) 152 New Trade Corridor Project

 Santa Clara and San Benito counties are working together to develop and deliver infrastructure improvements to the SR 152 Trade Corridor from US 101 to I-5.
-VTA, in coordination with the California Department of Transportation (Caltrans), is leading the development of this project.
+The Santa Clara Valley Transportation Authority (VTA), in coordination with the California Department of Transportation (Caltrans), is leading the development of this project.

 Santa Clara and San Benito counties are working together to develop and deliver infrastructure improvements to the SR 152 Trade Corridor from US 101 to I-5.
-VTA, in coordination with the California Department of Transportation (Caltrans), is leading the development of this project.
+The Santa Clara Valley Transportation Authority (VTA), in coordination with the California Department of Transportation (Caltrans), is leading the development of this project.

-This project proposes to construct a new 4-lane highway between U.S. 101 and SR 156 and provide eastbound truck climbing lanes over Pacheco Pass.
+This project proposes realigning SR 152 between US 101 and SR 156 and includes the eastbound truck climbing lanes over Pacheco Pass.
 The improvements would accommodate the long-term travel needs of commercial, commuter, and recreational traffic and result in an economically viable, safe, and efficient highway system that would enhance the quality of life for the local communities and the economic vitality of the region.

 Objectives